bitlap/intellij-sbt-dependency-analyzer/README.md

 ## Usage Instructions

-To use this Intellij plugin, you must enable the `sbt-dependency-graph` plugin which is a third-party plugin, but now integrated into sbt by default (but the plugin will not be enabled by default, see [sbt issue](https://github.com/sbt/sbt/pull/5880)).

-Please put this line into `project/plugins.sbt` of your project:
+To use this Intellij IDEA plugin, please put this line into `project/plugins.sbt` of your project:

 For sbt 1.4+ use:
 ```scala